-Do I really need swap space?
+Do I really need Swap space?

-Partition or file?
+Swap space as Partition or file?

 What is the recommended swap size?